The Federal Reserve hasn’t hiked interest rates this aggressively in decades.

 What to do with your money when rates are expected to rise

-It’s not a question of whether rates will go up — but by how much.
+Consumers won’t be counting Fed rate hikes by number this year — but by percentage points.
 Take steps now to prepare your finances for a new era of monetary policy, one that will mean more expensive borrowing costs down the road.

 - Pay down debt: Consumers with fixed-rate debt won’t feel any impact from a Fed rate hike, but you are more fragile if you have a variable-rate loan.
 Prioritize paying down that debt, especially a high-interest credit card balance.
 Consider consolidating that debt with a balance transfer card or to help you make a bigger dent on your principal balance.
 Homeowners with an adjustable-rate mortgage or a home equity line of credit (HELOC) might be wise to refinance into a fixed-rate loan.
 “You don’t want to be a sitting duck for higher interest rates on your credit card or home equity line of credit,” Bankrate’s McBride says.